Skip to contents

 • md_document

-You can choose the format that best suits your needs, with all formats except PDF offering easy post-generation editing.
+You can choose the format that best suits your needs, with all formats except PDF allowing easy post-generation editing.

 By default, gmoTree codebooks are saved in your working directory with the default file name codebook.
 You can modify this by specifying a custom file name and directory path.